-1. Hike Roy’s Peak
+1. Hike Up Roy’s Peak

 This is by far the most popular day hike in the area.
 The views from the top of Roy’s Peak are what you see on every Wanaka postcard.
-See them for yourself from 1,578m on this 5-6 hour return track.
+See them for yourself from 1,578m (5,177ft) on this 5-6 hour return track.
 It’s a relatively steep track and mostly exposed so be prepared!
 It’s also one of the free things to do in Wanaka.
-(Be aware that the track is closed mid-September to mid-November for the lambing season.
+(Be aware that the track is closed from mid-September to mid-November for the lambing season.

-2. Take a photo of “That Wanaka Tree”
+2. Take a Photo of “That Wanaka Tree”

 Ok, we didn’t really want to put this high on the Wanaka must-do list but since you’re gonna do it anyway, it might as well be there!
-Yes, taking a photo of the lonely tree on the edge of Lake Wanaka has become the biggest tourism trend in Wanaka.
+Yes, taking a photo of the lonely tree on the edge of Lake Wanaka has become the biggest tourism trend in the country.
 Looking so picturesque with the views of mountains in the background, we won’t judge you for jumping on the bandwagon too.

 Location: From the west end of town, walk to Stony Creek along the lakeshore.

-3. Climb a waterfall with Wild Wire
+3. Climb a Waterfall with Wild Wire

 Location: Pick-ups available from the Wanaka township with Wild Wire.

-4. Take a road trip down Haast Pass
+4. Take a Road Trip Down Haast Pass

 One of the great road trips from Lake Wanaka is down Haast Pass.
 Passing through the wild mountainous landscape of the Mt Aspiring National Park, there are many incredible sights to see along the way.
 Stop by the Blue Pools of Haast for an hour walk to a vibrant blue river.
 Thunder Creek Falls, Fantail Falls and Roaring Billy are awesome waterfall photo stops to see on the Haast road too.